-- Non-disclosure Agreements: Non-disclosure to an unrelated third party in China is fairly uncommon.
-The bigger risk is disclosure to a related third party.
-Many Chinese businesses have multiple subsidiaries, and manufacturing is often done through a large network of sub-contractors.
-Chinese companies are quite relaxed about passing around information within this network.
-A good NDA must therefore focus on control of information within a network that the Chinese manufacturer itself may not consider as falling within the scope of a non-disclosure requirement. - Non-use Agreements: Often, a foreign company's biggest concern is that a Chinese manufacturer will use its IP to compete against it.
+- Non-use Agreements: Often, a foreign company's biggest concern is that a Chinese manufacturer will use its IP to compete against it.
 For this purpose a non-use agreement is required.
 A good non-use agreement focuses on two issues.
 First, the agreement identifies the applicable IP of the foreign company and authorises the Chinese manufacturer to use that IP solely to manufacture the product for the foreign company.
 Second, the agreement requires the manufacturer to agree not to manufacture the product or any similar product under any circumstances, other than for the foreign company.
 This second provision is the most important because it prevents the Chinese manufacturer from manufacturing a similar product under its own trademark.
 Many companies have products that are only protectable as trade secrets because there is nothing to patent or copyright.
 A non-use agreement is the only way to prevent copycat manufacturing. - Non-circumvention Agreements: A foreign company does not want a Chinese manufacturer to undermine it by selling the product directly to its existing or future customers.
 This is called circumvention and it is extremely common in China.
 A non-circumvention agreement is required to avoid getting 'cut out' in this way.

-i.
+ii.
 ENFORCEABILITY